zachvalenta/notes-sw/data/analytics.md

 📜 https://jsvine.github.io/intro-to-visidata/basics/understanding-columns/

+SELECTION
+> be nice to pop into the column sheet and select from there
+* hide
+* rm in the column sheet https://jsvine.github.io/intro-to-visidata/basics/understanding-columns/#manipulating-columns-from-the-columns-sheet

 FILTER https://jsvine.github.io/intro-to-visidata/basics/sorting-and-filtering/#filtering-selected-rows-with
 * `|` + query
 > use `^` for exact matches; you got burned by searching `valid` when column values had both `valid` and `invalid` i.e. you needed to search `^valid`